Stream-AD/MStream/README.md

 Detection](https://arxiv.org/pdf/2009.08451.pdf). *Siddharth Bhatia, Arjit Jain, Pan Li, Ritesh Kumar, Bryan Hooi.*

 ![](https://www.comp.nus.edu.sg/~sbhatia/assets/img/mstream.png)
 MSᴛʀᴇᴀᴍ detects group anomalies from a multi-aspect data stream in constant time and memory.
 We output an anomaly score for each record.
+MSᴛʀᴇᴀᴍ builds on top of [MIDAS](https://github.com/Stream-AD/MIDAS) to work in a multi-aspect setting such as event-log data, multi-attributed graphs etc.

 ## Demo